What are we studying?

 Identifying the biodiversity of Southern Ocean protist populations.

 New organisms are being found and described every year.
-A guide to more than 500 Antarctic protists with photographs and descriptions was published in 2005, as an aid to the identification of these organisms.
+Antarctic Marine Protists, a guide to more than 500 Antarctic protists with photographs and descriptions was published in 2005, as an aid to the identification of these organisms.
+An online taxonomic key, based on the book, was published in 2014.

 Determining the distribution and abundance of protists in the Southern Ocean.